Donny Lalonde vs. Sugar Ray Leonard: Background

 In August 1988, a fight between reigning WBC light heavyweight champion Donny Lalonde and 3-division champion "Sugar" Ray Leonard was agreed upon.
 The fight was a rarity in boxing as two titles from different divisions would be on the line; Lalonde's WBC light heavyweight title and the newly created WBC super middleweight title.
 As such, the two fighters would fight at the 168-pound super middleweight limit.
-Leonard was ending his third retirement, which he had entered the previous year after defeating Marvin Hagler by a controversial split decision.
+Leonard was ending his third retirement, which he had entered the previous year after defeating Marvin Hagler by split decision.
 Leonard and Lalonde agreed to split a $20 million purse with Leonard getting $15 million and Lalonde earning a career-high $5 million.
 Rather than have an outside promoter, Leonard and Lalonde's teams agreed to co-promote the fight in a joint partnership with the Coors Brewing Company sponsoring the bout.
 However, there was some controversy prior to the fight when Lalonde refused to wear gear bearing the Coors logo nor participate in promotion for the company.
 Coors had guaranteed an additional $1 million in each fighters purse and Leonard's lawyer and adviser Mike Trainer threatened to withhold the Coors money from Lalonde, stating "Their money is going to go to a charity of Donny's choice.
 He's not getting it."
 He also called the joint-partnership a "nightmare" due in part to problems with Lalonde's manager Dave Wolf.

 Prior to the fight, Leonard and his long-time trainer Angelo Dundee, whom had been with Leonard his entire professional career, parted ways.
 Dundee had taken exception to only receiving $150,000 from the $12 million purse Leonard received for his previous fight against Hagler.
 Dundee demanded a contract to train Leonard for the Lalonde fight, but Mike Trainer refused, resulting in the split.